baloise/design-system/src/components/tabs/readme.md

 ### `select(value: string) => Promise<void>`

-Select a tab by the value of the tab item.
+Dropdown a tab by the value of the tab item.

 #### Returns